ome/omero-documentation/server/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Once you have the base server running, you may want to try enabling some
-of the advanced features such as :ref:`rst_fs` or :ref:`server/ldap`.
+of the advanced features such as :ref:`server/fs` or :ref:`server/ldap`.
 If you have ***Flex data***, you may want to watch :snapshot:`the HCS configuration screencast <movies/omero-4-1/mov/FlexPreview4.1-configuration.mov>`.
 See the :plone:`Feature list <products/feature-list>` for more advanced
-features you may want to use, and :ref:`rst_advanced-configuration` on how to get the most out of
+features you may want to use, and :ref:`server/advanced-configuration` on how to get the most out of
 your server.

 Update Notification